drykvf/Bitcoin_Pred_022023/README.md

 ii.
 Bitcoin is centered globally; cash is dependent on government’s policy or other lots of factors. iii.
 Cash system has brought about significant obstacles resulting from pandemic crisis, then global economic downturn, economy has been almost over.

 To come up with a long-lasting solution, the world needs innovative and robust perspective for global system.
 Increasing demand worldwide makes Bitcoin much more attractive, though it looks like untrusty and jeopardous venture for now.
 Bitcoin prices are tried to be predicted by investors or majority.
-Bitcoin is aspiring critical up-and-coming for future as it ensures an analytical, favorable, strategic system emerging in digitalized world. it will be enabled to invest wisely.
+Bitcoin is aspiring critical up-and-coming for future as it ensures an analytical, favorable, strategic system emerging in digitalized world. it will be enabled to plan investment wisely.

  ![image](https://github.com/drykvf/Bitcoin_Pred_022023/assets/121190573/794ddc98-5642-4d3f-9028-d7bb471fc429)